 Newsletter — April 2021

 The sparkling blues and greens of early spring have arrived to brighten our days—a good time for robins, not such a good time for earthworms.
 Budding flowers and chattering birds fill fields and yards—a good time for deer, not such a good time for flowering plants.
 Springtime is starting to emerge, (along with those of us vaccinated to protect others and ourselves)—a promising season of new beginnings.
 Imaginative children have begun a hopeful remake by gathering storm felled leaves and branches scattered throughout the local park into little hideaways.
 Threats still abound, but so do hopes for better days.
-In that spirit, Open Spaces presents a photograph of sunrise over the Willamette River and an editorial essay entitled “Portland Redux.”
+In that spirit, Open Spaces presents a photograph of sunrise over the Willamette River and an editorial essay entitled “Portland, Oregon: Then and Now.”
 The current moment demands that we also offer a continuing update of information on Covid19 presented by the Brown University School of Public Health and the Harvard University Global Health Institute.
 You can find a link to this site on our home page.

 For those seeking a brief and entertaining musical interlude, check out Stringfever’s “Bolero,” performed with eight hands and one cello.
 For those who just need a few deep breaths, try relaxing with the Monterey Bay Aquarium’s Jellyfish Cam, live 7am-6pm PST and with a pre-recorded video at other times.